ndurner/ViSIE/Readme.md

 1. Launch ViSIE
 2. Open a video file (File -> Open)
-3. Use the timeline slider or arrow keys to navigate to desired frame
+3. Use the timeline slider or arrow keys to navigate to the desired frame
 4. Save the current frame (File -> Save or Ctrl+S)
-5. Find save image in the Pictures folder
+5. Find the saved image in the Pictures folder

 ## Metadata Support